ypid/ansible-paedml_linux/docs/getting-started.rst

   tasks as well as role dependencies.

 ``role::paedml_linux:pkgs``
-  Tasks related the managing system packages e. g. upgrading and installation of additional packages.
+  Tasks related to system package management like installing, upgrading or removing packages.